-All corporations that own property, do business in Georgia, or derive income from Georgia sources are required to file a Georgia income tax return.(Please round all dollar entries.)
+All corporations that own property, do business in Georgia, or derive income from Georgia sources are required to file a Georgia income tax return.
+Please round all dollar entries.

-HB-1151 passed in the 2008 Legislative Session changed the annual consent filing requirement for nonresident shareholders of "S" corporations.
-Such nonresidents will only need to file a single consent in the year in which the Subchapter "S" corporation is first required to file a Georgia income tax return.
+Nonresidents only need to file a single consent in the year in which the Subchapter "S" corporation is first required to file a Georgia income tax return.
 For a Subchapter "S" corporation in existence prior to January 1, 2008, the consent agreement must be filed for each shareholder in the first Georgia tax return filed for a year beginning on or after January 1, 2008.
 A consent agreement will also need to be filed in any subsequent year for any additional nonresident who becomes a shareholder of the Subchapter "S" corporation in that year.